Death of Nicky Verstappen: Trial

 The prosecution deemed Brech's assertions to be "wafer-thin and unbelievable", saying that they believed him to be guilty of the kidnapping, sexual abuse and aggravated manslaughter of Verstappen, and that although the medical cause of death was not determined, the boy's death could not have been the result of anything other than a criminal act, as he was healthy and had no genetic disorder.
 According to them, evidence at the crime scene indicated Verstappen died at the same location his body was found.
 On 8 October, the prosecution requested a sentence of 15 years' imprisonment and compulsory treatment (or 18 years' imprisonment if the court decided not to impose compulsory treatment) for Brech for the kidnapping, sexual abuse and manslaughter of Verstappen, as well as for possession of child pornography.
 On 20 November, the court found Brech guilty of kidnapping and sexually abusing Verstappen, saying the multiple traces of Brech's DNA found on Verstappen's body, including on the boy's underwear, indicated prolonged physical contact of a sexual nature that Verstappen could not possibly have consented to.
 The court cited the manner of Brech's previous offences against children, which involved him restraining his victims by placing his hand over their mouths, and while not ruling out the possibility that Brech intentionally suffocated and killed Verstappen, the court took into account the possibility that the boy died accidentally as Brech attempted to restrain him.
 Brech was therefore acquitted of manslaughter, though the court maintained that Verstappen's death was the result of Brech's actions.
 Brech was given a 12-year prison sentence for the kidnapping and sexual abuse of Verstappen, as well as a six-month sentence for possession of child pornography found on the laptop he left behind in France during his flight.
 Brech's lawyer announced that the verdict would be appealed.

+Appeals

-On 28 January 2022, an appeal court convicted Brech on a charge of manslaughter and sentenced him to 16 years.
+On 28 January 2022, an appeal court in Den Bosch upheld the conviction of Brech for the abduction, sexual assault and manslaughter and increased the sentence to 16 years.
+A further appeal was made to the Supreme Court in September 2023, who ruled that the appeals court decision should stand, albeit with a three-month reduction given, due to the long duration of the trial.

-Aftermath

-In 2003, folk band Rowwen Hèze released a song about the case, titled "Vlinder".

-Author Simon Vuyk published a book about the case titled De mysterieuze dood van Nicky Verstappen in 2010.